ohhNFT/stake/PROPOSAL.md

-# Upload Stake721
+# Upload OhhStake

-We are proposing to upload the code for the Stake721 suite of hard staking contracts for OhhNFT.
+We are proposing to upload the code for the OhhStake suite of hard staking contracts for Ohh.com.

-The source code is available at: https://github.com/OhhNFT/stake721
+The source code is available at: https://github.com/OhhNFT/stake

 ## Contracts

 ### CW721 Lockup

 This contract will hold CW721/SG721 NFTs for a set lockup period then allow withdrawals.
 NFTs can be deposited by simply sending them to the contract.

+### CW721 Frac Lockup

+This contract will hold a pool of CW721/SG721 NFTs that can be redeemed at any time and by anyone for a set amount of tokens.
+NFTs can be deposited by simply sending them to the contract, and will yield a set amount of tokens.

 ### Native Lockup